Welcome to the 200th post on The Pen Company Blog.…

 Faber-Castell use standard international cartridges and converters.
 This means there are a lot of options for cartridges.
 If you don’t like the Faber-Castell converter you can change that for something else too.
 However, it’s a pretty good converter, easy to fill and easy to clean.

-Faber-Castell use custom-made stainless-steel Bock nibs.
-Bock nibs aren’t always great, particularly with the broader sizes, but they must do something different and rather special for Faber-Castell because Faber-Castell’s nibs are consistently amazing.
+Faber-Castell use, apparently, custom-made stainless-steel Jowo nibs.
+Jowo nibs are nearly always good but they must do something different and rather special for Faber-Castell because Faber-Castell’s nibs are consistently amazing.
 This broad one is no exception.
 It has good flow (nice and wet but not excessively so), is very smooth, and glides across the paper without feeling slippery.
 It’s proof that you don’t need gold to make a beautiful nib.
 The #5 nib is perhaps a touch too small for a pen this size but it’s borderline and doesn’t spoil the overall look.

 The Ondoro’s design is striking.
 I think it’s beautiful.
 I love how the colour of the barrel is carried through the section, and I love the overall shape.
 The cap’s design is consistent and provides a good contrast to the body.
 The orange is just so happy.